How to succeed at the CILS B1 for Citizenship – My best strategies

 How to improve your reading to pass the B1 Italian language exam?

-At this level, I recommend my students use the Italian short stories for levels A2–B1 or read the news using the website ANSA.
+At this level, I recommend my students use the Italian short stories for levels A2–B1 (see above links) or use A2 reading content out of an Italian textbooks, like Al Dente 1 or Al Dente 2 (some of the best pre-intermediate textbooks available on the market, in my opinion)

-As stated in many of my articles, reading is a fundamental part of your Italian language learning process.
-When you read, you naturally pick up on the correct language patterns and use the passive vocabulary and grammar you’ve learned in different situations.
+As stated in many of my articles, reading is a fundamental part of your Italian language learning process (often and mistakenly underrated!) .
+When reading, you naturally pick up on the natural language patterns and use the passive vocabulary and grammar you’ve learned in different situations.

-The short stories are great because they are short (while a whole book might be overwhelming, you can choose those that adapt more to your actual level).
+The short stories are great because they are short and you can easily choose those that adapt more to your actual level.
 If you want to improve your beginner or intermediate reading skills, I recommend using these short stories in simple Italian.
-That’s what I use with my private clients too and I guarantee it’s one of the best ways to level up your Italian.
+That’s what I use with my private clients too and I guarantee it’s one of the best ways to improve your Italian vocabulary, and more broadly, your ability of putting sentences together.

-The writing part for the CILS B1 for citizenship consists of two writing prompts: an e-email (around 80 words) and a short essay (approximately 100 words) about a general topic regarding your life (e.g., describing your latest birthday or vacation).
+The writing part for the CILS B1 Cittadinanza consists of two writing prompts.
+Usually of of them involves writing an e-email (around 80 words) and the second one involves writing a short essay (approximately 100 words) about a general topic regarding your life (e.g., describing your latest birthday or vacation).
 You’ll need to choose and complete only one prompt.

-A sample of writing prompts from a CILS B1 Citizenship exam
+A sample of writing prompts from a CILS B1 Citizenship Test.

 How to improve your Italian writing to pass a certification?